 Pet cameras have recently grown in popularity, so there are many new options out there on the market.
 Sadly, many companies are trying to make a quick buck with poor-performing cameras.

 For this reason, we recommend that you do plenty of research before buying anything.
-If you’re just looking for a camera, we recommend the Eufy Security 2K Indoor Pan & Tilt Pet Camera.
+If you are just looking for a camera, we recommend the Eufy Security 2K Indoor Pan & Tilt Pet Camera.
 It has a wide angle and isn’t too expensive.
 As a pure camera, it is one of the better options out there.

 The Wyze Cam v3 Pet Camera is a solid option that is much less expensive than most others on the market.
 However, it is only a camera — it doesn’t include any extra features.